shourya01/shourya01.github.io/index.md

 which would be networked with the employers and transport vehicles.
 This would allow precise co-ordination of manpower through networked transportation, even if the job requirement was far away from the slum.
 This would enable the slum-dwelling labour to become competitive in the job market and earn a respectable living.

-We implemented a prototype in the Zari slum of Goa, and the results allowed us to win the Hult Regional Finals at Goa.
+We implemented a prototype in the Zari slum of Goa, and the results allowed us to win the Hult Regional Finals held in Goa.
 We then presented our idea at the Dubai finals in front of eminent investors, technocrats, and social workers.

 # Hobby Codes